SchoolOfCode/w8d5_react-api-hackathon-simon-kal/cocktail_app/plan.md

 8. Leave reviews field which uses to-do-list code to have it appear on the screen
 9. CSS!
 10. Place an order button that delivers the cocktail by drone in under 10mins

+Also try to practice GIT branch - and merging